ClickHouse/ClickHouse/docs/en/development/build-cross-s390x.md

 ## Running

-Once built, the binary can be run with:
+Once built, the binary can be run with, eg.:

 ```bash
 qemu-s390x-static -L /usr/s390x-linux-gnu ./clickhouse